 The draft South East Queensland (SEQ) Regional Plan has been released and is open for comment until midnight on Friday 3 March 2017.
 Read more…

-To help you with your submissions, EDO Qld is partnering with the Qld Department of Planning and two regional planning experts to put on a free seminar on Thursday 16 February in Brisbane to help you supercharge your submission to address your concerns effectively.
+To help you with your submissions, EDO Qld is working with the Qld Department of Planning and two regional planning experts to put on a free workshop and seminar on Thursday 16 February in Brisbane to help you supercharge your submission to address your concerns effectively.

 The SEQ Regional Plan is an important regional planning tool, which can direct how both the state and local governments undertake planning and development decision-making in SEQ.
 Regional Plans override planning schemes where there is inconsistency.

 As part of the package released for consultation, there are numerous background papers which provide more information as to the policies which shaped the new SEQ Regional Plan.
 We recommend you review these background papers, which are under the following headings:

 - Background paper 1: Grow – considers the preferred pattern of settlement to best manage projected regional growth in SEQ